Masaku12/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 Directory: 0x01-python-if_else_loops_functions
 File: 5-print_comb2.py

-6. Inventing is a combination of brains and materials.
-The more brains you use, the less material you need mandatory
+## 6. Inventing is a combination of brains and materials.
+The more brains you use, the less material you need
-Score: 0.0% (Checks completed: 0.0%)

 Write a program that prints all possible different combinations of two digits.

 Numbers must be separated by ,, followed by a space